fishoshi/GridlessSekai-Retro/README.md

 ### ⚠️ Post content online at your own risk - SEGA has banned unofficial apps on social media of any type for unofficial versions of the game.
 ### ⚠️ This project is _not RetroSEKAI or OurStage_.
 RetroSEKAI and OurStage are both shut down.
-The developer of RetroSEKAI has no involvement in this project, nor was any of the RetroSEKAI code used or referenced for this project.
+The developer of RetroSEKAI has no involvement in this project, nor was any of the RetroSEKAI code or research used or referenced for this project (if I can Frida into 2.8.0 and literally mod it, I can [dnSpy](https://github.com/dnSpyEx/dnSpy) it myself).
 ### *This project is provided for educational and archival purposes only, and is not affiliated with SEGA, Crypton, or Colorful Palette.*

 > [!IMPORTANT]